coldshrine/study-notes/books/designing-data-intensive-applications.md

 * Each node can generate its own independent set of sequence numbers.
 One node can generate only odd numbers and the other only even numbers.
 * Attach a timestamp from a time-of-day clock.
 * Preallocate blocks of sequence numbers.

+The only problem is that the sequence numbers they generate are _not consistent with causality_.
+They do not correctly capture ordering of operations across different nodes.